corda/samples/database-migration-tutorial/README.md

 Hence it now picks up the new script which is iou-changelog-v2.xml, converts it to database scpecific scripts and executes it on the database.
 An entry of iou-changelog-v2.xml is now added to the databasechangelog table.

+Verify if the tables are created using

+        docker exec -i postgres_for_corda psql -U postgres -p 5432 -h localhost postgres -c "select * from party_a_schema.*"
 ________________________________________________________________________________________

 ## Production Mode